Lettuce (Oriental greens / Brown mustard)

 Asia

-The culture of Asian lettuce is uncomplicated and can be done on balcony boxes.
-Usually it is sown in our country between March and September, but in a greenhouse or a foil tunnel it can be cultivated all year round.
-In summer it should not be sown in too hot temperatures.
-Loosening the soil and keeping it evenly moist will prevent soil fleas.
-Asian lettuce can tolerate temperatures as low as -10°C. Do not cut the lettuce too deep when harvesting, then it will grow back a few more times.
+The cultivation of Asian lettuce is uncomplicated and can be done in balcony boxes.
+It is usually sown here between March and September, but can also be cultivated all year round in a greenhouse or foil tunnel.
+In summer, it should not be sown in excessively hot temperatures.
+Loosening the soil and keeping it evenly moist will prevent fleas.
+Asian lettuce can withstand temperatures down to -10°C. Do not cut the lettuce too deeply when harvesting, as it will grow back a few more times.

 Grey mold